StephenCleary/DependencyInjection/README.md

 # Usage

 `InstanceBuilder` is a fluent API for factory methods which can pull some arguments specific for that instance, and pull other arguments out of the service provider.
 To use `InstanceBuilder`, create an instance builder by passing the service provider and the service collection.
-E.g., if you wanted to use `InstanceBuilder` to build a singleton instance, you would start with `service.AddSingleton(provider => new InstanceBuilder(provider, services).` and then use the fluent API from there.
+E.g., if you wanted to use `InstanceBuilder` to build a singleton instance, you would start with `services.AddSingleton(provider => new InstanceBuilder(provider, services).` and then use the fluent API from there.

 Fluent API methods include: